 If you answered yes, please contact the Office of Liquor and Gaming Regulations or phone 13 74 68.

-If you answered no to all of the questions listed above, please follow the below steps to lodge your complaint with Council.
+If you answered no to all of the questions listed above, please follow the below steps to report an issue with council.
 Have the following information ready:

 • details of the source and nature of the issue

-• where the issue is coming from and how is it affecting you? – i.e the specific address/location of the nuisance, if you cannot provide the address council may be unable to take specific action.
+• where the issue is coming from and how is it affecting you? – i.e. the specific address/location of the nuisance, if you cannot provide the address council is unable to take action.

-• specific information on how often the issue is happening e.g. what time and on what day
+• specific information on how often the issue is happening e.g. what time of day and on what day/s.